CodingGardian/Cross-Engine/README.md

 # Cross-Engine Ver: 0.0.1
 My first ever engine (and definitely not the last).
 Limitations and goals of software is based off of John Carmacks DOOM 1993 engine.
+Written in C++ and SFML

 # Currently Implementing:
 * Portal Rendering